TelegraphCreative/abodu-fed/site/content/pages/index.md

     - /assets/3.jpg
   how_its_built__heading: 'How It''s Built'
   how_its_built__subheading: 'A No-Compromise Product.'
   how_its_built__copy: 'Tesla doesn''t manufacture cars in your driveway.
-We pair the latest technology with the industry''s best craftsmen (and craftswomen- looking at you, Briana) to build Abodu''s in our factory to the highest environmental standards.
+We pair the latest technology with the industry''s best craftspeople to build Abodu''s in our factory to the highest environmental standards.
 What that means: you get a premium product with higher quality materials, at a lower price. <Br> That’s our no-compromise approach.'
 how_its_delivered__fields:
   how_its_delivered__button:
     url: /service